MetaMask/metamask-improvement-proposals/MIPS/mip-x.md

 **ERC-1155**: A standard for representing both fungible and non-fungible tokens on the Ethereum blockchain.
 It allows for batch operations and efficient transfers, supporting multiple token types within a single contract.

 ## Proposal Specification
-To extend EIP-747 support for ERC-721 and ERC-1155 tokens while enhancing security, we propose the following changes:
+To extend `wallet_WatchAsset` support to include ERC-721 and ERC-1155 tokens while enhancing security, we propose the following changes:

-Introduce an optional tokenId parameter to the existing options object.
+Introduce an optional `tokenId` parameter to the existing options object.
 This parameter will be used to specify the unique identifier of the NFT when sending a request to add the token.
 The updated method signature will be as follows:

 ```